 Who Can Submit an Online LOMC Application?

 The Online LOMC application requires specific information regarding the property (parcels) of land or structure(s), including the location, legal description, and use of fill.
-In accordance with NFIP regulations, FEMA uses the information required in the Online LOMC application process to make a determination on whether a property is located within a designated SFHA.
+In accordance with NFIP regulations, FEMA uses the information required in the Online LOMC application process to make a determination on whether or not a property is located within a designated SFHA.

-In order to complete the LOMA request and receive a case number and a final determination from FEMA, the designated additional documentation is required.
 In certain instances, additional data may be required.
 A FEMA representative will notify the applicant of any additional requirements needed to complete the request.

-Additional documents required when requesting a LOMA:
+Additional documents that may be required when requesting a LOMC:

 - Elevation Form or Existing Elevation Certificate* - This document is located within the Online LOMC application

 - FIRM Panel or FIRMette - This document is located within the MSC Store